Anna-Myzukina/groupon/README.md

 ## Description

 This is the Ruby on Rails capstone.
-It`s based on an app for creating different groups and adding your activities to this groups by goal with your family/friends.
+It`s based on an app for creating different groups and adding your activities to these groups by a goal with your family/friends.

 ## Skills